832nd Transportation Battalion senior NCO appointed to command sergeant major

-The 597th Transportation Brigade held a ceremony for the appointment of Sgt.
+Sgt.
 Maj.
-Blair Pierce to Command Sergeant Major at the Reserve Center at Fort Eustis, Va.
+Blair Pierce, 832nd Transportation Battalion, 597th Transportation Brigade, receives a jacket with his new rank from daughters Tashayah Tasia Aniya during a ceremony in recognition of his appointment to Command Sergeant Major at the Reserve Center at Fort Eustis, Va.
 Aug.
 20.

-Joint Task Force Civil Support Commander Maj.
-Gen. Jeffery Van presided over the ceremony.
-The invocation was given by Capt.
-Jonathan McClure and the National Anthem was sung by Isabella Rosario.

-Pierce has spent the past year at the 832nd Transportation Battalion and will be heading to the Soldier Recovery Brigade at Fort Belvoir, Va.

 |Date Taken: